 4.9.5 Reference model for multi-link operation (MLO)

 MLO allows operation over multiple links.
-The reference model of a multi-link device (MLD) (see 35.3 (Multi-link operation)) with two links is shown in Figure 4-29a (Reference model for an MLD).
+The reference model of a multi-link device (MLD) (see 35.3 (Multi-link operation)) is shown in Figure 4-29a (Reference model for an MLD).

-NOTE—For simplicity, Figure 4-29a (Reference model for an MLD) depicts the reference model when there are two links while in general an MLD can support more than two links.
+NOTE—For simplicity, Figure 4-29a (Reference model for an MLD) depicts the reference model when there are two links, while in general, an MLD can support more than two links.

 An MLD manages communication over multiple links.
-Communication across the different frequency bands/channels can occur simultaneously or not depending on the capabilities of both the AP MLD and the non-AP MLD (see 35.3.13.2 (Simultaneous transmit and receive (STR) operation) and 35.3.13.3 (Nonsimultaneous transmit and receive (NSTR) operation)).
+Communication across different frequency bands/channels can occur simultaneously or not depending on the capabilities of both the AP MLD and the non-AP MLD (see 35.3.13.2 (Simultaneous transmit and receive (STR) operation) and 35.3.13.3 (Nonsimultaneous transmit and receive (NSTR) operation)).

-NOTE—The boundary of the SME is left open at the top in Figure 4-29a (Reference model for an MLD) to indicate that the SME may contain other functions that are not defined by this standard.
+NOTE—The SME boundary top is left open in Figure 4-29a (Reference model for an MLD) to indicate that the SME can contain other functions that are not defined by this standard.

 An MLD supports multiple MAC sublayers, coordinated by an SME.

-The SME keeps the authentication and association states.
+The SME maintains the authentication and association states.
 The Authenticator and the MAC-SAP of the AP MLD are identified by the same AP MLD MAC address.
 The Supplicant and the MAC-SAP of the non-AP MLD are identified by the same non-AP MLD MAC address.

 The MLO procedures (see 35.3 (Multi-link operation)) allow a pair of MLDs to discover, synchronize, (de)authenticate, (re)associate, disassociate, and manage resources with each other on any common bands or channels that are supported by both MLDs.